 If My Credit Scores In Mortgage Application Process Improve, Can I Use New Credit Scores?

-You cannot use an updated credit report with better scores during the mortgage application process.
-Whatever credit report and credit scores that was initially pulled at the time you signed your mortgage loan applicantion, that credit score will be used until you close on your mortgage loan.
-In the event if your credit scores have dramatically improved where it can make a major effect on you getting you a great mortgage rate, than your mortgage broker can cancel the mortgage loan application with the current wholesale mortgage lender and take your file to a different wholesale mortgage lender.
+- In the event, if credit scores have dramatically improved where it can make a major effect on getting a great mortgage rate than loan officer can cancel the loan application with the current wholesale mortgage lender and take file to a different wholesale lender